Javascript is not enabled.

 But unlike other common viruses, measles is so contagious that up to 90 percent of people who are close to an infected person will become infected if they are not immune to the virus, according to the CDC.

-“It doesn’t have to be cough right in your face,” Stinchfield says.
+“It doesn’t have to be a cough right in your face,” Stinchfield says.
 Tiny virus particles can survive in the air for two hours, where they “circulate around and bounce over to this person and that person, and before you know it, you’ve exposed a lot of people,” she says.

 What’s more, a person infected with measles can spread the virus four days before the most obvious symptom — a telltale rash — appears, and for four days after.

-2. Many older adults have immunity
+2. Many older adults have immunity — but some may need the vaccine

-If you’ve had the measles — and you probably have if you were born before 1957, the CDC says — it’s unlikely you’ll get it again.
-You’re also considered immune if you’ve had the MMR vaccine, given for measles, mumps and rubella.
+If you’ve had measles — and you probably have if you were born before 1957, the CDC says — it’s unlikely you’ll get it again.
+You’re also considered immune if you’ve had the two-dose MMR vaccine, given for measles, mumps and rubella.
 According to the CDC, two doses of MMR is about 97 percent effective at preventing measles — and that protection lasts a lifetime.

-Still, no vaccine is 100 percent effective, and about 3 out of 100 people who are fully vaccinated for measles will get it if exposed to the virus, the CDC says.
+Keep in mind that no vaccine is 100 percent effective, and about 3 out of 100 people who are fully vaccinated for measles will get it if exposed to the virus, the CDC says.
 Fully vaccinated people who get measles typically experience milder symptoms and are less likely to spread the disease to other people.

 3. Without population immunity, measles can spread